imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

     </tr>
     <tr class="odd">
       <td>
-        <p>Now hold down {% include key content='Alt|Shift' %} to restrict the endpoint to be a "join" on that existing path.
+        <p>Now hold down {% include key keys='Alt|Shift' %} to restrict the endpoint to be a "join" on that existing path.
 Click (while still holding down the modifier keys) to start the search for that endpoint and make it join the existing path.
 If the search can find a path to the end point, the result should look like [3]:</p>
       </td>
       <td>
         <figure>